ForgeRock/end-user-ui/README.md

-# Selfservice - UI
+# Enduser - UI

 > This project is a redesign and technical rebuild of the existing IDM "enduser" UI.

 ## Development goals
-1. Parody with the existing "enduser" UI
+1. Feature parity with the existing "enduser" UI
 2. Improved design
 3. Better testing